 At a weak moment in 1995, Mary’s sister Christina decided that getting up at 3am might not be so bad and signed up to be Mary’s new partner.

-This brings us to 2016, where we find the fourth generation of owners, Katie Crompton and Colleen Quinn-Maxwell.
+This brings us to this year, where we find the fourth generation of owners, Katie Crompton and Colleen Quinn-Maxwell.
 These two friends have worked side by side for over 20 years in the bakery, and now continue Kohler’s long tradition of excellence.

 Katie Crompton grew up in Bucks County, PA and has always loved spending time in Avalon.
 She would enjoy stopping at Kohler’s with her family to get some “crumb buns,” not realizing that someday she would own the business!
 As it turned out, she started working at the bakery at age 16 for her cousins, Mary and Christina McNamara.
 Kate was happy to be part of the “Best Buns in the Sun” crew.
 After graduating from Messiah College with a BA, her dream of having her own business came true with the retirement of her mentor cousins.
 She was thrilled to be the new and 4th in line of Kohler’s owners with friend Colleen.
 Katie is married to Greg, and has two step-sons, and a son and a daughter.
 She works in the off-season at an accounting firm.